irytck/website/README.md

 Updates made on main in GitHub before rebase

 ## Purpose
-This file is just readme file
+This file is just readme file.